mapcomponents/react-map-components-maplibre/src/stories/README.md

 **- addLayer, addSource, addImage, addControls, on**

-The function mentioned above have been overriden in the MapLibreWrapper instance that is return by the mapContext.getMap(props.mapId) function.
+The function mentioned above have been overriden in the MapLibreGlWrapper instance that is returned by the mapContext.getMap(props.mapId) function.
 All five functions expect an additional optional parameter "component_id" (string) as last or optional parameter (except for the beforeLayerId parameter of the addLayer function, which should be defined as props.beforeLayerId to make sure the parent component is able to control the layer order).
-MapLibreGlWrapper uses the component_id to keep track of everything that has been added by a specific component (including inmplicitly added sources), enabling a safe and simple cleanup by calling ```mapRef.current.cleanup(component_id)``` as shown in the cleanup function example above.
+MapLibreGlWrapper uses the component_id to keep track of everything that has been added by a specific component (including implicitly added sources), enabling a safe and simple cleanup by calling ```mapRef.current.cleanup(component_id)``` as shown in the cleanup function example above.

-### {component_name}.meta.json
+### {component_name}.meta.json *//catalogue only*

 Additional meta data regarding the component, this file is required for the component to become listed in the catalogue